 But wait!
 What if autonomous cars don’t happen—or at least not as quickly as we’d like?
 That’s exactly why the process of evicting cars from all major cities right now is more critical than ever—because this is really about remaking cities into more livable places long before that future arrives.

 And if you don’t live in a city—or don’t want to—banning cars benefits you, too.
 Besides the obvious health benefits, more efficient transportation systems will make it easier to get where you need to go and reduce the overall costs of goods and services brought to your door.
 If you need a vehicle out where you live, you can simply borrow one from a local zero-emission fleet.
 It will take many years and a lot of work to reverse the US away from decades of engrained commuting culture, but it can happen.
-We start with the cities and let the positive impacts ripple out.
+We start with the cities, where more of the population lives, and let the positive impacts ripple out.

-One thousand mayors were in Paris this week, pledging to move their communities towards a renewable energy future—even if an international accord wasn’t reached.
+In addition to the 195 heads of state, 1000 mayors were in Paris for the climate talks, pledging to move their communities towards a renewable energy future—even if an international accord wasn’t reached.
 City leaders have a lot more power to bring about change than 195 countries trying to strike an agreement.
 A mayor may not be able to shut down a power plant even if it’s inside city limits.
 But she can make it impossible to bring one more car into her downtown.

 If you don’t think that one car will make a difference, consider this.
 Right now, about three percent of all trips globally are taken by bike.
 A big study by UC Davis and the Institute for Transportation and Development Policy says that reducing car use enough to double that figure to six percent by 2050 could make a game-changing impact.
 Cities would save $24 trillion and the planet would reduce CO2 emissions by nearly 11 percent.
 That’s enough to prevent the increase in transportation-related emissions that the UN predicts.
 And the world would be happier and healthier for it.